code0monkey1/learn-typescript-express-fullstackopen/README.md

           // ...
         }
       ```
-  1. Finally run the app in production mode by running the script `npm run start` and confirm that the app is running successfully in production, by adding the following started code to `index.ts` and compiling it.
+  1. Finally run the app in production mode by running the script `npm run start` and confirm that the app is running successfully in production, by adding the following starter code to `index.ts` and compiling it.

   > IMP : Before executing  `npm run start` , do run the `npm run tsc` script to compile the `.ts` code to `.js` code first.
+---
   ```javascript

         import express from 'express';